maka-io/maka-http/README.md

 ## Docs
 This is the next generation of the Meteor HTTP package.
-It generally adheres to the original HTTP contracts, but the calls are return promises and no longer use callbacks.
+It generally adheres to the original HTTP contracts, but the calls return Promises and no longer use callbacks.

 Previously: